-If you have dating anxiety, you’ll do anything other than looking for a partner online – watch TV reruns, clean the bathroom, complain about your dating troubles, or even call your mother.
 You freeze up and question yourself repeatedly when it’s time to meet someone for coffee, make the next call, date, or move on to the first kiss.
 Sound familiar?

 Dating anxiety is all too common, whether you’re new to dating or a seasoned but burnt-out veteran.
+Even in your 50’s, 60’s or 70’s dating can be just as nerve-wracking as it was when you were a teenager.
 When you find it hard or even impossible to date, even though you’re lonely and hungry for a romantic connection, you have dating anxiety or what I call Dating Dreads (DD).

-When DD is full-blown, we may be paralysed to the point where we can’t or don’t even try to jump into the pool of possible dating partners.
-And even if we do manage to date, negative thoughts lurk in our minds like boogey men, ruining any chance of we have of simply being ourselves or having a good time.
+When DD is full-blown, we may be paralyzed to the point where we can’t or don’t even try to jump into the pool of possible dating partners.
+And even if we do manage to date, negative thoughts lurk in our minds like boogeymen, ruining any chance of we have of simply being ourselves or having a good time.

 Dating anxiety is what stands between you and love, between you and those cozy nights of afterglow cuddling.
 But here’s the good news: You can beat Dating Dreads.
 All you need to do is get off the couch and take these four steps that will build your self-confidence and courage.